 Statement | Steven Siegel | About

-The environmental artworks of the past 40 years have been influenced by my interest in Earth sciences, notably geology, as well as a curiosity of Life sciences, particularly evolutionary biology.
+The environmental artworks of the past 40 years have been influenced by an interest in Earth sciences, notably geology, as well as a curiosity of Life sciences, particularly evolutionary biology.
 Often composed of disparate elements brought together into a unified whole, these mixed-media sculptures reflect the shapes that can be encountered in nature.
 Likewise, the process impersonates nature’s methodology, particularly how the accumulation of single elements creates sculptural forms through a repetitive and meticulous activity.
 When installed in the landscape, these works produce a symbiotic relationship with the environment.

 Installed across Europe, North America, and Asia, the large-scale works inspire conversation about landscape and society.
 In an outdoor setting, a museum, commercial gallery or University gallery context, these artworks contribute to the discussions of art for the Anthropocene era.
 Frequently constructed with the help of students or volunteers and with the prevalent resources of a particular place, each work is built on the basis of collaboration and sustainable opportunities.